Unsourced Multiple Access With Random User Activity: Introduction

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:channel}, we present the channel model and define a random-access code.
 In Section~\ref{sec:RCU}, we propose a random-coding bound for the Gaussian \gls{MAC}, apply it to SA-MPR, and derive a bound for \gls{TIN} as well.
-In Section~\ref{sec:numerical}, we present numerical results and discussions.
-Section~\ref{sec:conclusions} concludes the paper.
-The proofs are given in the appendices.
+In Section~\ref{sec:numerical}, we present numerical results and discussions. \revisee{We provide some discussions in Section~\ref{sec:discussion} and conclude the paper in Section~\ref{sec:conclusions}.} The proofs are given in the appendices.